Lawsuit planned after giant forest project OK'd in Idaho

 The Forest Service and the Alliance for the Wild Rockies agree the project is precisely the same as the one halted by the 9th Circuit Court's ruling against the Forest Service in August 2018.

-But the Forest Service says changes in wording in an environmental review remove problems that caused the court to stop the project, and the Forest Service's new approval decision Friday allows work to begin immediately.
+But the Forest Service said it has added wording to an environmental review to clarify technical inconsistencies and other problems that caused the appeals court to stop the project.
+The agency said the new approval decision Friday based on the clarified environmental review removes the process from court rulings and allows work to begin.

+"Now we can implement immediately because it's a new decision," said Erin Phelps, a district ranger on the Payette National Forest.

+Mike Garrity, executive director of Alliance for the Wild Rockies, said the project still deviates from the 2003 Payette National Forest Land and Resource Management Plan, which is the argument the group used to win in the 9th Circuit Court.
+That win, Garrity said, reaffirmed that national forest plans are binding.